ale-sanchez-g/expressResponsive/README.md

         $ APP_ENV=local npm start
     or
     - Build docker image for the web app and link to API
     - abstract your local IP to use something like <alejandro> so that your code and test can use this
+        * created updatehost.sh to update the osx hosts file
+        *  run with `sudo sh updatehost.sh`